albertattard/spring-boot-camp/docs/02-data/06-custom-queries/03-by-country.md

 ### Link to service

-A new method will be added to the `ContactUsService`, named `listInCountry( String )`, that will interact with the repository to return only the offices for the given country.
+A new method will be added to the `ContactUsService`, named `findAllInCountry()`, that takes the country name at it sole parameter.
+This method will interact with the repository to retrieve and return only the offices for the given country.

 1. Add a new test method